Albuquerque Catastrophic Injury Attorney

-Many different kinds of accidents can cause catastrophic injuries, including car crashes, trucking accidents, medical malpractice, dangerous drugs, oil and gas accidents, or nursing home abuse.
+Many different kinds of accidents can cause catastrophic injuries, including car accidents, trucking accidents, medical malpractice, dangerous drugs, oil and gas accidents, or nursing home abuse.
 In many of these types of situations, you may be able to recover damages for catastrophic injuries by proving someone else’s negligence.

 Negligence requires you to show that the defendant owed you a duty of care, the defendant breached the duty, and the defendant’s breach resulted in your damages.
-For example, in a trucking accident case, it may be important to show the truck driver’s negligence.
+For example, in an Albuquerque trucking accident case, it may be important to show the truck driver’s negligence.
 A truck driver can breach the duty to use reasonable care in many different ways, including by speeding, weaving, overloading the truck, failing to check blind spots, failing to react appropriately to a truck that is jackknifing, or driving while fatigued or intoxicated.
 Often, there are multiple victims in truck accidents, and it is important to hire a catastrophic injury attorney in New Mexico who understands how to investigate all of the causes of a trucking accident and bring in the parties that should be held accountable, which may include an employer, a third-party loader, or a truck manufacturer.

 When catastrophic injuries occur on the job, an employee may be limited to workers’ compensation benefits with regard to remedies from an employer.
 However, these benefits may not be sufficient to cover the full range of harm caused by catastrophic injuries arising out of an oil and gas accident or a workplace toxic tort.
 In some cases, you may be able to bring a third-party claim.
 The third-party claim may be based on negligence, strict liability, or another theory.
 For example, if you are a construction worker who fell from the second story of a construction site as a result of a defectively designed safety harness, you might have a strict liability claim against the manufacturer of the safety harness that could be presented through a product liability lawsuit.